Geneva Child Custody Attorneys

-Child Custody Attorneys Assisting Clients in Kane County
+Supportive Child Custody Lawyers Assisting Clients in Geneva, IL

 Divorce can be an emotionally difficult experience for spouses and children alike.
 For many Illinois residents who are thinking about divorce, child custody matters often are among the most contentious.
 Whether you have questions about different types of custody or have concerns about how the court will make its custody determination, we can assist you.
-At OSH Law, we have extensive experience handling many different types of family law issues, and we understand the nuances involved in a complex child custody case.
+At Serrano Hanson & Hurtado, LLC, we have extensive experience handling many different types of family law issues, and we understand the nuances involved in a complex child custody case.

 When you are going through a divorce and have concerns about child custody, it is extremely important to have a dedicated, responsible advocate on your side.
-As a DuPage County child custody attorney, Otto S. Hurtado is committed to providing personalized representation for each client and addressing the particular facts involved in your case.
+The Kane County child custody attorneys at Serrano Hanson & Hurtado, LLC are committed to providing personalized representation for each client and addressing the particular facts involved in your case.

 Understanding Child Custody in Kane County

-At OSH Law, we want our clients to know that they have an experienced family law advocate who is committed to helping parents with all of their child custody questions.
+At Serrano Hanson & Hurtado, LLC, we want our clients to know that they have an experienced family law advocate who is committed to helping parents with all of their child custody questions.
 If you are thinking about filing for divorce and will need to deal with child custody issues, it is important to have an idea of how Illinois courts determine custody.

 • Sole custody; and